 But that tour changed everything.
-They鈥檇 been looking at all the 鈥済ood鈥 schools 鈥 schools with strong reputations and Spanish immersion programs.
+They鈥檇 been looking at all the higher performing schools and schools with Spanish immersion programs.
 This school was neither trendy nor language-based, yet it seemed ideally suited to how their son Jack learns.
 Cervelli did her research, talking to friends and other parents and attending orientations and pre-school play dates.
-When it came to filling out the district application and ranking her favorite schools, she put聽San Francisco Community Alternative School聽first and easily nabbed a spot for her son.
-But she admits she was shocked when she later learned that its 芭乐视频 Rating 鈥 4 out of 10 鈥 was so low.
-The mediocre rating didn鈥檛 jibe with what she saw 鈥 or with what the school promises.
+When it came to filling out the district application and ranking her favorite schools, she put San Francisco Community Alternative School first, and easily nabbed a spot for her son.
+But she admits she was shocked when she later learned that its 芭乐视频 Rating was 5 out of 10.
+The mediocre rating didn鈥檛 jibe with what she saw — or with what the school promises.

 What鈥檚 the big deal about this rating?

-Every year, 44 million people visit 芭乐视频.
+Every year, more than half of all American families with K-12 students visit 芭乐视频.
 Their goals vary, but many want to learn more about schools available in their area or where they might move.
 Some also want to gain more insight into their child鈥檚 school.
-With the exception of certain areas, including Indiana and Washington, DC, where we have more substantial data about things like student improvement rates and college readiness, in most of the country the 芭乐视频 Rating is based on averaging state test scores.

-Here at 芭乐视频, we鈥檙e constantly reminding people that test scores never tell the whole story, but they are one way for a school to measure the performance of their students on core academic subjects.
-What’s more, they’re often the only available way to objectively compare to what extent schools are delivering on their promise of teaching certain academic standards.
+Here at 芭乐视频, we know that test scores never tell the whole story, but they are one way for a school to measure the performance of their students on core academic subjects.

 Clarity around 1 or 2 and 9 or 10

 When scores are really high or really low, the data tells a clearer story.
-It鈥檚 in the muddled middle 鈥 school ratings of 4 through 7 鈥 where the data can suggest many different stories. 鈥淵ou really need to look more deeply at how students across the school are performing in different grades and in different subjects,鈥 Olivieri says. 鈥淚f a school has a steep decline year-over-year, that鈥檚 cause for alarm.
-Persistent principal turnover can cause challenges, too.鈥
+It鈥檚 in the muddled middle 鈥 school ratings of 4 through 7 鈥 where the data can suggest many different stories.
+You really need to look more deeply at how students across the school are performing in different grades and in different subjects.
+And if a school has a steep decline year-over-year, that鈥檚 cause for alarm.

 Old success, new leadership

-Case in point:聽Moscone Elementary School聽(芭乐视频 Rating 6) in San Francisco鈥檚 Mission District.
-At first blush, it feels like a really strict urban Catholic school.
+Case in point: Moscone Elementary School (芭乐视频 Rating 6) in San Francisco鈥檚 Mission District.
+At first glance, it looks like a strict, urban, Catholic school.
 Though it鈥檚 public, kids wear uniforms.
-At the early morning drop off, students and parents appear subdued.
-The school鈥檚 first principal, Patricia Martel, led with a singular focus: literacy 鈥 quickly and in English.
+At the early morning drop-off, students and parents appear subdued.
+The school鈥檚 first principal, Patricia Martel, led with a singular focus: literacy, quickly and in English.
 She crafted simple, straightforward mission statements that the kids repeated daily and were translated into Spanish and Chinese for parents to learn as well.
 Kids don鈥檛 miss class, are respectful, and aim high.
-Unapologetically, Martel would tell parent on school tours, 鈥淚f you don鈥檛 like a highly disciplined school, don鈥檛 choose this,鈥 she recalls.
-Test scores reflected her vision鈥檚 success, rising to a 芭乐视频 Rating 9.
-During those years the school attracted a devoted following of local families and Martel became a model for principal training programs.
+Unapologetically, Martel would tell parents on school tours, 鈥淚f you don鈥檛 like a highly disciplined school, don鈥檛 choose this,鈥 she recalls.
+Test scores reflected her vision鈥檚 success, rising to a 芭乐视频 Rating of 9.
+During the school鈥檚 early years, the school attracted a devoted following of local families, and Martel became a model for principal training programs.
 But when Martel left, the school floundered a bit.

 We鈥檙e just not that into tests?